 Fennel seeds are not only used in the cooking but also consumed as the mouth freshener.
 It clears mouth and leaves a refreshing feeling after the meal.
 Every Indian restaurant will have this fennel seeds in the counter along with the tooth pics.
 Some restaurants serve them as raw, some serve as dry roasted, and some serve with sugar coated like M&Ms.

 If you prefer to have fennel seeds as mouth refresher, have around ten seeds, chew gently and slowly, allow the extract to coat the mouth.
-Which gives refreshing feeling and on the other hands, it helps for better digestion as well.
+Which gives refreshing feeling.
 If you have not tried it before, try it you will regret that you have not used these for all these years.

 My way of cooking is real food based cooking.
 Where I try to minimize that usage of a store-bought readymade Masala spice mix.